Latest News

 Water Pattern - Wildfish

-WildFish is calling on the government to ensure that new developments proceed only when the water industry can provide a sustainable water supply and adequate sewage infrastructure without harming the environment.
+We are calling on the government to ensure that new developments proceed only when the water industry can provide a sustainable water supply and adequate sewage infrastructure without harming the environment.
+The proposed changes to the planning system break promises the government has made to protect nature and wildlife and pose a huge threat to wild fish populations.
+Follow the link below to subscribe and receive regular updates.

 Right now, the government is considering new developments without ensuring the water industry can meet the increased demand for water supply and sewage treatment.
 At WildFish, we believe this must change.